Semantic Exoskeleton

 "@type": "Answer",

 "text": "No. SEO optimizes for visibility and traffic.
-Semantic Exoskeleton stabilizes authorship identity and definitional boundaries under AI extraction and summarization."
+Semantic Exoskeleton stabilizes authorship identity, definitional boundaries, and citation integrity under AI extraction and summarization."

 }